August 28th, 2013 by and tagged New York City, New York Times, NYPD, occupy wall street, Officer Michael Ackermann, Robert Stolarik

 The letter concluded by stating, “given these ongoing issues and incidents we believe that more is needed in order to improve police-press relations and to clarify the ability of credentialed and non-credentialed journalists to photograph and record on public streets without fear of intimidation and arrest.
 Therefore, we urge you meet with us once again so that we may help devise a better system of education and training for department members starting from the top down.”

-June 28th, 2012 by Justice Warren and tagged first amendment, Mickey Osterreicher, National Press Club, national press photographers association, NPPA, Photographers rights
+June 28th, 2012 by Advocacy Intern and tagged first amendment, Mickey Osterreicher, National Press Club, national press photographers association, NPPA, Photographers rights

 Mickey H. Osterreicher, general counsel for the National Press Photographers Association (NPPA), spoke at the National Press Club (NPC) in Washington, D.C. on June 27, 2012 where he warned NPC members of ongoing issues concerning copyright infringement and the assault on the right to photograph in public places.

 “It’s vital for citizens and journalists to know their rights when taking pictures or recording in public places.
 It’s even more crucial that police departments have appropriate policies and continuously train their officers regarding those rights,” Osterreicher said following the speech.

 Osterreicher, who spoke to the NPC last January on a similar topic paid particular attention to the increasing prevalence of police interfering with the rights of the public and the media to photograph in public places.
 He noted that there have been a growing number of arrests of citizens and photographers who take pictures, particularly those who have documented activist gatherings such as the Occupy protests.